encode/django-rest-framework/docs/topics/third-party-resources.md

 Check out a grid detailing all the packages and ecosystem around Django REST Framework at [Django Packages](https://www.djangopackages.com/grids/g/django-rest-framework/).

+To submit new content, [open an issue](https://github.com/tomchristie/django-rest-framework/issues/new) or [create a pull request](https://github.com/tomchristie/django-rest-framework/).
+Pull requests will be given higher priority since they are easier to include.

 ## Libraries and Extensions

 ### Authentication